jewel/clearskies/protocol/core.md

 read-only RSA key.

 This manifest is sent to untrusted peers.
-The untrusted peer stores the manifest and then asks the read-only peer for each file by ID, and saves the encrypted version to disk.
+The untrusted peer stores the manifest and then asks the read-only peer for each file, which is then saved to disk.

 When an untrusted peer connects to another untrusted peer, it sends an untrusted manifest, which is built using one or more encrypted manifests, each